tmssoftware/smartsetup/doc/source/guide/gui-tool-usage.md

 In the status bar, at the bottom of the main window, the GUI displays the current working folder, and the current Smart Setup version.

 Under the hood, the GUI just executes the `tms` command-line.
-The `Output` tab shows the output of current command-line being executed.
+The `Output` tab shows the output of the current command-line being executed.
 For long-running commands like installing and building, you can switch to it to follow the progress of the execution.